 Cripps Mission - India gears up for the final revolution

 Churchill was under pressure from Franklin D Roosevelt to enter into a favourable agreement with Indian Nationalist leaders.
 Viceroy Lord Linlithgow was opposed to any conciliation.
 A reluctant Churchill had sent Stafford Cripps on a mission to India.
 Cripps belonged to Labour Party and was sent to negotiate a wartime agreement with the Congress and Muslim League.
 Cripps began by offering India Dominion Status at the end of the war, with chance to secede from the Commonwealth and go for total independence.
 Cripps also promised privately to get rid of Linlithgow and grant the Dominion Status with immediate effect.
 However in public he had little to offer.
 There was little trust between the British and Congress by this stage, and both sides felt that the other was concealing its true plans.
 The Congress stopped talks with Cripps and, guided by Gandhi, the national leadership demanded immediate self-government in return for war support.
-Gandhi said that Cripps' offer of Dominion Status after the war was a "post-dated cheque drawn on a failing bank" (source: wikipedia).
-Jinnah also rejected Cripp's proposals as it did not contain any explicit offer on Pakistan and he felt that the Muslim right to self determination was ignored.
+Gandhi said that Cripps's offer of Dominion Status after the war was a "post-dated cheque drawn on a failing bank" (source: Wikipedia).
+Jinnah also rejected Cripps's proposals as it did not contain any explicit offer on Pakistan and he felt that the Muslim right to self determination was ignored.
 The Viceroy Linlithgow and the Secretary of state for India Amery had also worked in the background to sabotage the mission.
-Sri Aurobindo was one person who had expressed a positive approval of the Cripp's proposal in his private letter on March 31, 1942.
-He also sent a personal message to Congress to urge them to accept Cripp's proposals.
+Sri Aurobindo was one person who had expressed a positive approval of the Cripps's proposal in his private letter on March 31, 1942.
+He also sent a personal message to Congress to urge them to accept Cripps's proposals.
 Gandhiji rejected the advice.
 Possibly Sri Aurobindo as a prophet of humanity was trying to avoid the violence and bloodshed associated with Partition which he might have foreseen.

 Subhas writes in the Indian Struggle, "The desire of the British Government for a compromise with the Congress was reciprocated by the Gandhi Wing.
 The Congress Working Committee, meeting at Wardha on the 16th January, 1942, passed a resolution offering co-operation in the war-effort once again.
 Soon after — that is, in February, 1942, at the instance of the British Government, Marshal Chiang Kai Shek visited India with a view to inducing the Congress leaders to come to an understanding with the British Government.
 Sir Stafford Cripps arrived in India in March, 1942, under auspicious circumstances.
 In view of the rapid and brilliant success of the Japanese forces, the British Government was in a chastened mood and Cripps was regarded by the general public as the right man for the right job.
 But his efforts, nevertheless, failed, because all that he had brought with him, was a promise of Dominion Status after the war ended.
 Coupled with this promise, was the threat that India would probably be divided, when the war was over.
 On April 10, the Congress Working Committee rejected the Cripps proposals on the ground that they in no way met India's demand for freedom.
 Sir Stafford Cripps made his farewell broadcast to the Indian people on the 11th April and then left India a disappointed man."